 They are also responsible for enforcing the rules, which is the part of the job none of them like very much.
 While the first aid work is rewarding, rule enforcement is not, because every once in a while they get a few bad actors.

-Instead of saying, “okay I won’t break the rules” a couple of folks every season start to argue.
-And it is with these folks, I have noticed that the patrollers start to use what I call ski patroller voice.
+Instead of saying, “Okay, I won’t break the rules,” a couple folks every season start to argue.
+And it is with these folks I have noticed the patrollers start to use what I call ski patroller voice.
 They adopt a deeper, slower, authoritative, skeptical voice when someone is not telling the truth or is about to give them a big problem.
-It signals to the recipient back down!
+It signals to the recipient, back down!

 Recipients of ski patroller voice know the voice and know what it means.
 The danger is in accidentally slipping into it during a super-stressful time.
 Stressful times like the middle of a conference, just after someone has given us a hard time.
 The next person we see may get our ski patroller voice.
 Or it may come out during a contentious board meeting.
 Or during a difficult conversation with staff.
 Or with a problematic member.

 But we can keep our ski patroller voice from accidentally slipping out.